corefan/xenko-docs/en/manual/troubleshooting/profiling.md

 `MAX/CALL` | the longest amount of time taken to run the key (since... ?)
 `CALLS/FRAME` | the number of times the key was called per frame `MARKS/FRAME` | ?
 `PROFILE KEY` | The part of the code (such as a function or script) being profiled.
-This column also displays additional information depending on the context, such as the number of entities affected.
+This column also displays additional information, such as the number of entities affected.

 ### Game Profiler runtime controls